fiveohhh/xodocs/source/exosite_introduction.rst

     while true do

-        local ts = temp_c.wait()-- this call blocks until data arrives on temp_c -- the returned value is the timestamp of when the device was written to -- Onle Platform.
+        local ts = temp_c.wait()-- this call blocks until data arrives on temp_c.
+        -- The returned value is the timestamp of when the device was written to -- One Platform.

         -- let's retrieve the value that we wait() told us about. local celsius_temp = temp_c[ts]

         -- Convert that value to Fahrenheit and write it to the `temperature_fahrenheit` -- datasource.
-        tempf.value = celsius_temp * (9/5) + 32
+        temp_f.value = celsius_temp * (9/5) + 32